Ontica/Empiria.OnePoint/README.md

     Also contains components that provides help desk services connected to an issue tracking system.

-3.  **Security Management**

-    Infrastructure used to manage authentication and security in a centralized way.

 ## License

 This system is distributed by the GNU AFFERO GENERAL PUBLIC LICENSE.